HEALTH & WELLNESS

 https://www.montereybayparent.com/articles/FamilyFun/the-benefits-of-horseback-riding-for-children/#:~:text=It%20is%20an%20activity%20that,and%20boosts%20the%20cardiovascular%20system

-CASE STUDY: How horses helped a teenager with autism make friends and learn how to work
+Case study: How horses helped a teenager with autism make friends and learn how to work

 By Dr. Temple Grandin, 2019